-Svartisen glacier – Engabreen and Austerdalsisen
+Svartisen glacier – Austerdalsisen and Engabreen

 Are you looking for an exotic outdoor adventure?
 Go for a glacier trek on Svartisen!
 Svartisen is the second-largest glacier in mainland Norway, covering a larger area than the cities of Oslo and Bergen combined.
 Join a glacier guide and nurture your urge to explore!